 I am a Biochemistry undergraduate at the University of Texas.
 In addition to my major, I research molecular and systems biology with a focus in genetic regulation of biological pathways.

 I am very passionate about science and math and frequently tutor in these subjects.
 My approach to tutoring these subjects is to allow the student to fully comprehend the logic behind the concepts.
 In order to do this, I frequently use pictures, diagrams, models, and physical representation of the process at hand.
 Allowing the student to visualize the process gives them a greater ability to understand problems related to it.
 This approach is especially useful in science and math because they are subjects describing the phenomena of the physical world!
 Allowing the student to see the process which they are learning always proves beneficial to overall comprehension.

-When I'm not tutoring or studying, I love to scuba dive and enjoy some of the great outdoor activities Austin has to offer!
+When I'm not working in lab or classes, I love to scuba dive and enjoy some of the great outdoor activities Austin has to offer!